policy-design-lab/farmdoc-frontend/README.md

 # Installation

-1. Check that required JavaScript package manager `npm` and `Node.js` package are sucessfully installed on your computer
+1. Check that required JavaScript package manager `npm` and `Node.js` package are successfully installed on your computer

     `npm -v` and
     `node -v`

-	Recommended versions to be used are: node 10.x and npm 6.x.
+	Recommended versions to be used are: Node.js 22.x+

 2. If not download `Node.js` package from, for example [nodejs.org](https://nodejs.org/en/) and install it on your system.